Large random intersection graphs inside the critical window and triangle counts: Proof of the main results

 where

-The proof of \eqref{id: abs-cont-light} is a simpler version of the arguments presented in Section~\ref{sec: Girsanov}; we therefore leave the detail to the reader.
-We also require a version of Lemma~\ref{lem: hatUk} in the light clustering regime, whose proof is a simple adaptation of the proof of Lemma~\ref{lem: hatUk} and therefore omitted. \begin{lem} Assume \eqref{hyp: L}.
+The proof of \eqref{id: abs-cont-light} is a simpler version of the arguments presented in Section~\ref{sec: Girsanov}; we therefore leave the details to the reader.
+We also require a version of Lemma~\ref{lem: hatUk} in the light clustering regime.
+Note that $0\le m-\hat U_k\le \hat R\n_{k-1}$.
+The rest of the proof is a simple adaptation of the proof of Lemma~\ref{lem: hatUk} and therefore omitted. \begin{lem} Assume \eqref{hyp: L}.
 Let $\hat U_{k}, \hat V_{k}$ be as in \eqref{def: hatUk}.
 For all $t>0$, we have

 Let $\delta_{k}=n-\hat V_{k}-k$, $k\ge 1$.
 For all $t>0$, we also have

 \end{lem}

 \begin{prop} Assume~\eqref{hyp: L}.
 Let $E\n_{N}$ be as in \eqref{def: En}.
 For all $t\ge 0$, the sequence